List of cities with the most skyscrapers: Cities with the most skyscrapers by height

 The ranking of cities with the most skyscrapers depends on the height used for the definition of a skyscraper.
-The following table lists the number of skyscrapers in a city that stands above 150 meters (492 ft), 200 meters (656 ft), and 300 meters (984 ft), as of October 2025.
-When using a definition of 200 meters (656 ft), Shenzhen is the city with the most skyscrapers, while Dubai is the city with the most supertall skyscrapers.
+The following table lists the number of skyscrapers in a city that stands above 150 meters (492 ft), 200 meters (656 ft), and 300 meters (984 ft), as of January 2026.
+When using a definition of 200 meters (656 ft), Shenzhen is the city with the most skyscrapers, followed by Dubai, Hong Kong, and New York City.
+Dubai is the city with the most supertall skyscrapers, followed by Shenzhen and New York City.